syh7/DnDwiki/src/main/resources/raw/darninia/session 30 - grave digging.md

 - natural 1 insight
 - "must have been the wind"
 - leave to exit
-- Fredrik stays behind to see if we're followed
+- Frederik stays behind to see if we're followed
 - 2 deep elves follow us
-- Fredrik attacks
+- Frederik attacks

 + Roll initiative!

-- Fredrik obliterates one of them
+- Frederik obliterates one of them
 - 44 damage to permakill it
 - Other one says they only wanted to be sure we reached the exit